 What is a hashtag?

 Chances are you’ve used one before, but what exactly is a hashtag?
-They’re a way of helping social media users discuss topics.
+They’re a way of helping social media users discuss and uncover topics.
 For example, if you were looking to engage with other digital marketers, you may use #digitalmarketing to reach them and share ideas and discussion.

 Hashtags can be searched on most major social media platforms to give users an immediate picture of the discussion around a topic.
 They have become a way of signifying what a post is about, a huge part of your social media strategy to help improve your online presence and spread campaign messaging.